pl608/python-plotter-thing/README.md

 # python-plotter-thing
-well what were you looking here for look in the description forall you want
+well what were you looking here for look in the description for all you want